Temple where the face of the Lord changes thrice a day

 Features of the vigraha

-When Aahirawan took away Lord Ram and Lakshman with him to patal lok and confined them there, Lord Hanuman reaches for rescue of His Lord.
+When Aahirawan took away Lord Ram and Lakshman with him to Patal Lok and confined them there, Lord Hanuman reached for the rescue of His Lord.
 Aahirawan vat takes place.
-The idol of Lord Hanuman inside Panki temple reflects the expression of Lord as was at that very moment.
-The idol of the Lord is East facing in a quite atmosphere with lot of silver emboss art work done around the idol.
+The idol of Lord Hanuman inside Panki temple reflects the expression of the Lord as it was at that very moment.
+The idol of the Lord is east-facing in a quiet atmosphere with a lot of silver embossed artwork done around the idol.

 The Lord Hanuman here in Panki is seen as a gift from the celestial.
 It is seen to be wondered that the appearance of the face of the Lord changes thrice a day.
-With the raise of Sun in the morning the face of the Lord is seen as a Bala Hanuman (Balargha sathrusha annanaha) bright and childish.
+With the rise of the sun in the morning, the face of the Lord is seen as a Bala Hanuman (Balargha sathrusha annanaha), bright and childish.
 During noon the face of the Lord is seen as a youth (Brahmachari).
 By evening the Lord Hanuman is seen as a Maha purush (thejasvee).

 Experience

-When on pilgrimage or tour near Kanpur, make it a point to have a dharshan of the Panki Hanumanji at this holy temple, the triloka sanchari is awaiting as a trikala purusha to bless with the boon to fulfill your kamya.
+When on pilgrimage or tour near Kanpur, make it a point to have a darshan of the Panki Hanumanji at this holy temple; the triloka sanchari is awaiting as a trikala purusha to bless with the boon to fulfill your kamya.

 [ed 02.01.2003]